Are you worried about the declining performance of some of your website’s content? This could be a sign of content decay.

 To find out which pieces of content have dropped the most points, you can sort the list by ‘Loss’ and ‘Drop’ values.

-The Loss value shows your content rankings in points, while Drop shows the advantages and gains as a percentage.
+The Loss value shows your content rankings in points, while the Drop value shows the advantages and gains as a percentage.

 You can see the content that has dropped the most in rankings during the last 12 months.
 Content with the most drop or loss in points is the content that has decayed the most.